 6. Data Sharing

-In order to make certain services available to you, we may need to share your personal data with some of our service partners.
+In order to make certain services available to you, Encore may also need to share your personal data with some of its service partners.
 Encore Tickets only allow our service providers to handle your personal data when we have confirmed that they apply appropriate data protection and security controls.
-We will never sell or rent our customer data to other organisations for marketing purposes.
+Encore will never sell or rent our customer data to other organisations for marketing purposes.

-Encore are a major authorised ticket agent with tens of thousands of partners with whom we are required to share certain personal data as part of our ticketing operations.
-We are therefore unable to provide a list of all specific recipients of personal data, however, Encore share your personal data with the following categories of recipient;
+Encore is a major authorised ticket agent with many Partners where personal data sharing is necessary as part of their ticketing operations.
+It is therefore not possible to provide a list of all specific recipients of personal data, however, Encore share your personal data with the following categories of recipient;

 With Third Parties.
-We also use web analytics services from some Third Parties to track how visitors reach our site and the path they take through it, so that we can tailor the content of our site to fit the needs of our site’s visitors.
+Encore also uses web analytics services from some Third Parties to track how visitors reach our site and the path they take through it so that we can tailor the content of our site to fit the needs of our site’s visitors.
 Such information is provided anonymously and used statistically with the purpose of improving our site.

-Your Personal data may be processed by our IT Service Providers in line with the purposes outlined above.
-Our data storage is provided by our hosting partners in the UK, who securely store all personal data held in our systems.
-We also employ a security testing partner who may occasionally have access to your data, in order to ensure its integrity and security.
-In addition to our server provision we also store personal data in backup form to ensure continuity and data integrity.
-Some of our software systems are cloud based and as such constitute a sharing of personal data.
+Your Personal Data may be processed by Encore’s IT Service Providers in line with the purposes outlined above.
+Encore’s data storage is provided by our hosting partners in the UK, who securely store all personal data held in Encore’s systems.
+Encore also employ a security testing Partner who may occasionally have access to your data, in order to ensure its integrity and security.
+In addition to our server provision Encore also store personal data in backup form to ensure continuity and data integrity.
+Some of Encore’s software systems are cloud-based and as such constitute a sharing of personal data.
 This may in some cases also constitute an international transfer of data, as some multinational software providers maintain global networks of secure data centres.
-Our software providers may also have access to our systems for maintenance and hosting purposes, and our software development partners may from time to time require access to live systems for development and testing purposes.
+Encore’s software providers may also have access to systems for maintenance and hosting purposes, and software development partners may from time to time require access to live systems for development and testing purposes.
 Such access is strictly for these purposes only and regulated by contract.
-Our payment partners operate global systems that may require international transfers of personal data.
+Encore’s Payment Partners operate global systems that may require international transfers of personal data.

-If we are required to send you tickets, marketing or other content by mail, we may share your name and address with the postal service or courier.
+If Encore is required to send you tickets, marketing or other content by mail, your name and address may be shared with the postal service or courier.

 7. Transfers of personal information to other countries